 Notary Services for Seniors

 There are no specific laws when notarizing for seniors who may be confined to a hospital bed, nursing home, or even in their own home.
 However, notaries should be aware of their commissioned state laws regarding making sure the elderly signer is coherent, present, and willing to sign the presented documents.
-Here are a few guidelines that every notary should follow when notarizing for the elderly.
+Here are a few guidelines that every notary should follow when providing notary services for seniors.

 Verify and Confirm Valid Identification